JConley1344/SysLib690/Week 11 Cataloging Modules.md

 ![690 week 11_6](https://github.com/JConley1344/SysLib690/assets/157387139/153ac792-9d87-422b-a2ad-fbea2c7123a5)

 ## Cataloging
 I added an additional 19 titles to the OPAC today.
+All children's books from my son's personal collection. ***(See picture)***
+![20240318_141330](https://github.com/JConley1344/SysLib690/assets/157387139/8530d5fc-85c3-4dab-a5cc-8a22125a2cd2)

-All children's books from my son's collection. ***(See picture)*** I entered 5 in from the cataloging page, just to practice what you did in the video and make sure that mine was working.
-They did.
-I then added the additional 14 from the virtual machine.
+I entered 5 in from the cataloging page, just to practice what you did in the video and make sure that mine was working.
+It worked perfectly.
+I then added the additional 14 from the virtual machine in `SQL`.
 I also searched and confirmed publishing dates for all 19 titles.
 I used sticky notes to have the dates ready for input. ***(See Picture)***

-![20240318_141330](https://github.com/JConley1344/SysLib690/assets/157387139/8530d5fc-85c3-4dab-a5cc-8a22125a2cd2)

 ![20240318_141402](https://github.com/JConley1344/SysLib690/assets/157387139/1ca051cf-6755-451a-9e6a-ea3aff33b842)

 I reviewed the code from two weeks ago because I did not remember how to get to opacdb.
 I used `mysql -u opacuser -p` to get into MySQL.
-I then `useopacdb;` to start inserting titles.
+I then `use opacdb;` to start inserting titles.

 I entered titles in sets of 2, because last time that worked best.
 I also did all my typing in *Notepad* then copy and pasted the code into the virtual machine.